LaunchCodeEducation/java-web-dev-curriculum/content/classes/studio/_index.md

 ## Implementation

-In IntelliJ, create a new project, "Restaurant Menu".
-Within the project, create a new package named "restaurant".
+In IntelliJ, open the "Restaurant Menu" project in the `classes-part-one/studio` directory.
+Within the project, create a new package named "restaurant" within the `src/main/java` directory.
 Add the `Menu` and `MenuItem` classes and code the design that you created above.
 Be sure to add getters and setters as appropriate.

 ## Submitting Your Work